7targets/7targets-docs/_posts/2021-06-012-How-to-get-notified-when-someone-is-clicking-your-link.md

 ---
 date: 2021-06-12
-title: How to get notified when someone is clicking your link
+title: How to get notified when someone clicks your link
 video_id: JC2yJnBXzLM
 description: Keeping the track of particular clicks on link is necessary.
 These steps are about how to enable "Link clicked notifications".